Gabriel-Ramaldes/consult-purchase/README.md

 ## What is it:

-Consult Purchase App is an application made in JAVA using Spring Boot Framework.
+Consult Purchase is an application made in JAVA using Spring Boot Framework.
 The application is capable of saving a purchase transaction with a unique identifier, a description, a value in USD and a transaction date.
-Once saved, the user can consult this transaction with the value converted into a currency from another country using the conversion rates provided by the Treasury Reporting API.
+Once saved, the user can consult this transaction with the value converted into a currency from another country using the conversion rates provided by the Treasury Reporting Rates of Exchange API.

   https://fiscaldata.treasury.gov/datasets/treasury-reporting-rates-exchange/treasury-reporting-rates-of-exchange

 ### Architecture:

-The Spring Boot Framework was used for its ease in generating a web project with tests and rest connections.
+The Spring Boot framework was used due to its popularity for building a web application and its agility and ease of starting a project.
 The design pattern chosen was the Repository-Service-Controller, widely used in SpringBoot applications, to separate the layers with the endpoints, business rules and connection to the database.
 The Entities and DTOs are located in the Model directory.